Does Miralax Work for Impacted stool? Gastroenterologist explains.

 - For example, Water, Juice, Soda, coffee, or tea.

-- Your doctor may give you MiraLax (combined with mineral oil enema) during the processes of disimpaction.
+- Your doctor may give you MiraLax (combined with mineral oil enema) during disimpaction.

 - Your doctor may prescribe MiraLax after the disimpaction for long periods to prevent its recurrence.